 Taking anti-inflammatories while you take some blood pressure medicines can damage your kidneys.
-You should avoid anti-inflammatories if you are taking ACE inhibitors (angiotensin converting enzyme inhibitors) or ARBs (angiotensin-2 receptor blockers) and diuretics (water pills).

 Taking some medicines together can cause problems.
 This is called a medicine or drug interaction.
 A common interaction happens when you take anti-inflammatories while you take some blood pressure medicines.
 This can damage your kidneys.
 Read more about acute kidney injury.